-- Who buy your most profitable products and services.
+- Who will buy your most profitable products and services.

-- Who cost the least to convert into customers.
+- Who will cost the least to convert into customers.

-- Who stay with you longest and repeat buy more often.
+- Who will stay with you longest and repeat buy more often.

-- And then pay for your services fastest.
+- And who will then pay for your services fastest.

 Focus your marketing 100% on your most attractive market segments.
 Only when this segment is exhausted add another segment.
 Then do it for the next segment.
 So you get the biggest return on investment.